influxdata/docs-v2/CONTRIBUTING.md

 - **method**: HTTP request method (get, post, patch, put, or delete)
 - **endpoint**: API endpoint
 - **api-ref**: Link the endpoint to a specific place in the API documentation
-- **influxdb_host**: Specify which InfluxDB version host to use _if the `endpoint` contains the `influxdb/host` shortcode_.
+- **influxdb_host**: Specify which InfluxDB product host to use _if the `endpoint` contains the `influxdb/host` shortcode_.
-  Uses the current InfluxDB version as default.
+  Uses the current InfluxDB product as default.
-  Supports the following values:
+  Supports the following product values:

   - oss
   - cloud